 I am very happy to announce you a new very big project. 😉

-Unfortunately I need to redesign most of the main frame and drive gearboxes to solve some important problems which I encountered during research & design process.
+I finally discovered that I need to redesign most of the main frame and drive gearboxes to solve some important problems which I encountered during research & design process.

 For now, I will keep the whole project “secret” 🙂 .Take your imagination to the next level and try to imagine how the whole rover will look like when the whole project will be done !